Updated: 30 May 2017

 We’re going to finish our 10 unmissable Venice hidden gems with two sweet treats for you because that’s how we roll ;-).
 Firstly, VizioVirtù Cioccolatieri for art creations such as mini masks and spoons, all made from the finest chocolate.
 Owner Mariangela Penzo uses only the best ingredients and it shows.
 Try their Goldoni hot chocolate drink, with no milk or sugar.

 10 – SuSo Gelatoteca

 It would be rude to come to Venice and not eat a gelato, and arguably the best in the city are at SuSo on Calle della Bissa.
 Not only is the lady working there really friendly, but their artisanal gelato are out of this world.
 They make their own cones and have some amazing flavours such as chocolate mixed with mango sorbet.

-We hope you’ve enjoyed this round up of the top 10 unmissable Venice, hidden gems and you may also like our guides to the best hidden gems in Rome and Paris.
-Please do let us know of any other hidden gems that we should check out on our next visit.
+We hope you’ve enjoyed this round up of the top 10 unmissable Venice hidden gems and you may also like our guides to the best hidden gems in Rome and Paris.
+Read our new guide to 10 Venice off the beaten path attractions and let us know which is your favourite!

 What is your favourite to try out on this list?